medic/cht-docs/content/en/apps/reference/forms/contact.md

 ### Properties

-Starting in cht-core release 3.10, we can now configure property files in contact forms to show or hide them based on an expression or permission as specified in the [app form schema]({{< ref "apps/reference/forms/app#formsappform_namepropertiesjson" >}}).
+Starting in cht-core release 3.10, we can now configure property files in contact create forms to show or hide them based on an expression or permission as specified in the [app form schema]({{< ref "apps/reference/forms/app#formsappform_namepropertiesjson" >}}).
+Note: this applies only to the create form, not the contacts themselves.

 ## Generic contact forms